 Best Apartment-Hotel in Milan – Duomo Apartment: Galleria Unione

-If you like the idea of having your own serviced apartment, then you may also want to search and book for the perfect Milan Airbnb options too – click to view Milan Airbnbs.
+If you like the idea of having your own serviced apartment, then you may also want to search and book for the perfect Milan VRBO options too – click to view Milan VRBO apartments.

 Day 1: What To Do In Milan for 2 Days